-Format the area of an object using the Sidebar (Figure 95) as follows:
+Format the area of an object using the Sidebar (Figure 98) as follows:

-- 1) Make sure the object is selected in a drawing. - 2) Click on Properties on the Sidebar, then click on the down arrowhead v on the left of the Area titlebar to open the Area section.

-- 3) Use the options in the Fill and Transparency drop-down lists to format the area of an object.
-For more information, see "Working with area fills" on page 82. - 4) Deselect the object to save the changes.
+- 1) Make sure an object with an area fill is selected in a drawing. - 2) Click on Properties on the Sidebar, then click on the down arrowhead v on the left of the Area titlebar to open the Area panel. - 3) Use the options in the Fill and Transparency drop-down lists to format the area of an object. - 4) Deselect the object to save the changes.